 Gilera Runner 180

-a real beast of a scooter from Piaggio, creators of the Vespa.
-This 180cc 2-stroke auto soon achieved a massive fan base thanks to it impressive power and delivery combined with what at the time was sporty styling.
-Italjet bought the engine to use in their Dragster model and Piaggio used it in their Hexagon model.
-The 200cc 4-stroke Runner that followed was sadly a little lack-lustre by comparison.
+This was a real beast of a scooter from Piaggio, the creators of the classic Vespa.
+This 180cc 2-stroke auto has a massive fan base thanks to its impressive power and back then, sporty styling.
+In fact, Italjet purchased the engine to use in their Dragster model, with Piaggio later using it their Hexagon model.
+The Gilera is a beautiful 2-stroke and its successor, the 200cc 4-stroke Runner, was lackluster by comparison.

-The classic 4-speed geared Vespa, still going strong as a 200cc until 2002 when it finally failed meet EU emissions regulations.
-Metal body, undeniably Italian styling and a robust machine, the 125 and 150cc versions continued until 2016 when they too have become too polluting and the last models are leaving the shops as we speak.
-The 200 is my favourite though.
+I couldn’t write a list of favourite 2-strokes without mentioning the Vespa!
+First introduced in 1977, the classic 4-speed geared Vespa was still going strong as a 200cc until 2002 - when it finally met its end due to EU emissions regulations.
+Metal body, undeniably Italian styling and a robust machine, the 125cc and 150cc versions were in production until 2016.
+In fact, the last models are leaving the shops as we speak!
+The 200cc remains my absolute favourite.

 Ultimately, you’ll need to do a lot of research when picking out the second-hand scooter that’s right for you.
 But this can take up a lot of time.

 Fortunately, we’ve put together a full guide on buying a second-hand scooter, including a 2-stroke.
 Check it out to equip yourself with all the knowledge, tips, and tricks you’ll need to buy your next second-hand scooter.